Theo-Yim/VLMs/Ovis/src_theo/lora/README_LoRA.md

 ### 1. Prepare Your Data

-Use the same format as the original Ovis training:
+Use the Ovis conversation format:

 ```json
 [